 Much work has been done on hypercomplex Fourier transforms using an N-dimensional hypercomplex algebra.
-In these algebras, which only exist in dimensions N which are powers of two, multiplication is usually non-commutative.
+In these algebras, which only exist in dimensions N which are powers of two, multiplication is often non-commutative (where this is not the case, other awkward properties occur, such as the existence of divisors of zero).
 In hypercomplex Fourier transforms, elements of the algebra represent signal values, and hypercomplex exponentials based on a square root of -1 in the algebra generalise the concept of the complex exponential discussed above, giving a circular path in an arbitrary plane defined by the orientation of the square root of -1.
-This relies on the generalisation of Euler's formula $\exp i\theta = \cos \theta + i \sin \theta$ , $i^2 = -1$ , which applies for complex numbers, to a more general case $\exp \Box \theta = \cos \theta + \Box \sin \theta$ where $\Box^2 = -1$ and the exponential function is defined for an argument consisting of $\Box$ multiplied by a real scalar $\theta$ .
-In the case of hypercomplex algebras $\Box$ is an element of the algebra.
-For examples, see [11, 12].
+This relies on the generalisation of Euler's formula $\exp i\theta = \cos \theta + i \sin \theta$, $i^2 = -1$, which applies for complex numbers, to a more general case $\exp \Diamond \theta =$ $\cos\theta + \phi \sin\theta$ where φ represents a square root of -1, that is $\phi^2 = -1$, and the exponential function is defined for an argument consisting of \Diamond multiplied by a real scalar θ .
+In the case of hypercomplex algebras, \Diamond would be an element of the algebra (for examples, see [11, 12]), but in general it could be something else, for example a matrix as in [10].
 The 'scaling' concept then includes (but often not in an easily understood manner) a change of orientation of the exponential as discussed above, in order to construct an arbitrarily-oriented ellipse in N dimensions by adding two (or more) exponentials rotating in opposite senses.
 Non-commutative multiplication means that variants of the classical complex Fourier transform can be constructed with the ordering of the exponential and the signal reversed, giving slightly different results.
 But more significantly, it is possible to define transforms with more than one hypercomplex exponential (for example, one each side of the signal, or two different exponentials on the same side, or multiple different exponentials on each side).
-For a discussion of many possibilities, see [13].
+For a discussion of many possibilities, see

+[13].
 Interpretation of a transform in which exponentials are arranged on both sides of the signal function is not simple.
 Unlike our previous analysis where we considered the Fourier coefficients as scale factors for the exponential, it now makes more sense to consider the exponentials as operators on the Fourier coefficients, an approach which we will not develop further here.